top of page

 What is Interferometric Synthetic Aperture Radar (InSAR) Analysis?

-Interferometric Synthetic Aperture Radar (InSAR) analysis is a powerful remote sensing technique used to measure ground surface deformation with millimetre-level precision.
-InSAR uses radar data from satellites.
+Interferometric Synthetic Aperture Radar (InSAR) is a powerful remote sensing technique used to measure ground surface deformation with millimetre-level precision.
+InSAR uses earth observation radar data from satellites.
 It shows small changes on the Earth's surface that we cannot see.

 space satellite with earth in the background